-Create a Smart Promotion Plan
+Create A Smart Promotion Plan

 It’s always reassuring when one of your promotional ideas succeeds.
 The budget spent returns new sales and those customers become loyal repeat advocates.
-The reverse of course can be frustrating, investing hard earned cash into advertising your business with no obvious result.
+The reverse of course can be frustrating, investing hard-earned cash into advertising your business with no obvious result.

-With so many choices to get your message out to your customers (social media, direct selling, content marketing, webinars, print media, TV, radio and online advertising to name a few) increase the chance you’re spending your money wisely by following our seven promotional planning steps.
+With so many choices to get your message out to your customers (social media, direct selling, content marketing, webinars, print media, TV, radio and online advertising to name a few) increase the chance you’re spending your money wisely by following these seven promotional planning steps.